InfoEd Research Funding

 Select the positions that interest you.

-4. Once you have created and submitted your profile, the Office of Research and Sponsored Programs will validate your submission.
+4. Once you have created and submitted your profile, the Office of Research, Grants, and Foundation Relations will validate your submission.
 You should begin receiving “Daily Smarts” emails based on the profile you created.
 As you receive opportunities of interest, let us know if/when you would like to pursue them.